near-examples/workshop--exploring-assemblyscript-contracts/README.md

 - [ ] a contract method that takes no parameters
 - [ ] a contract method that takes one parameter
-- [ ] a model used by a contract method
+- [ ] a model passed to a contract method

 **Models Organize and Serialize Data**

 NEAR Protocol stores data in a key-value store called `Storage`.
-For developer convenience when building more complex dApps, `Storage` also wrapped by a few other persistent collections including `PersistentVector`, `PersistentSet`, `PersistentMap` and `PersistentDeque`.
+For developer convenience when building more complex dApps, `Storage` is also wrapped by a few other persistent collections including `PersistentVector`, `PersistentSet`, `PersistentMap` and `PersistentDeque`.

 Reading and writing to `Storage` requires specifying the type of data to store, whether `string`, `number` or `binary`.